arthuraa/coq-utils/README.md

 ## Installation

 The package currently needs to be compiled by hand.
-It requires Coq v8.6 - v8.8, as well as the following [OPAM][5] packages:
+It requires Coq v8.9 as well as the following [OPAM][5] packages:

-- `coq-mathcomp-ssreflect`, >= v1.6
-- `coq-mathcomp-fingroup`, >= v1.6
+- `coq-mathcomp-ssreflect`, `coq-mathcomp-fingroup`, `coq-mathcomp-algebra` v1.9
-- `coq-mathcomp-algebra`, >= v1.6

-Additionally, you'll need the development version of Extensional Structures, available at https://github.com/arthuraa/extructures (at least commit 4d29a4d6).
+- `coq-extructures` v0.2

 To compile the package, simply run